Acrux: In culture

-Acrux is represented in the flags of Australia, New Zealand, Samoa and Papua New Guinea as one of five stars which comprise the Southern Cross.
-It is also featured in the flag of Brazil, along with 26 other stars, each of which represents a state; Acrux representing the state of São Paulo.
-It is also represented (as part of the Southern Cross) on the cover of the current (from 2015) Brazilian passport.
+Acrux is represented in the flags of Australia, New Zealand, Samoa, and Papua New Guinea as one of five stars that compose the Southern Cross.
+It is also featured in the flag of Brazil, along with 26 other stars, each of which represents a state; Acrux represents the state of São Paulo.
+As of 2015, it is also represented on the cover of the Brazilian passport.

 The Brazilian oceanographic research vessel Alpha Crucis is named after the star.